HOW TO BOOK CHEAP

 Airlines won't hand you a voucher for your compensation as you leave the plane.
 I bet there was a large percentage of people on my flight that had no idea they were entitled to something.

 This is where AirHelp comes in.
-If your flight has been delayed, canceled or overbooked within the last three years, you may be entitled to as much as $700. compensation.
+If your flight to or from Europe has been delayed, canceled or overbooked within the last three years, you may be entitled to as much as $700. compensation.
 All you do is submit your flight details to them and they run a check if the airline owes you money.
 They manage your claim and work at getting you your compensation.
 How awesome is that?